 On March 26,2014 the FBI made series of arrests across the country related to a massive investigation into political corruption, among the most prominent politician arrested was California State Senator Leland Yee.

-Lee was indicted with two felony counts of conspiring to traffic firearms (a classic ‘Baptist and Bootlegger‘ scenario) along with six corruption counts.
+Lee was indicted with two felony counts of conspiring to traffic firearms to terrorists (a classic ‘Baptist and Bootlegger‘ scenario) along with six corruption counts.
 As a result he has ended his campaign for California Secretary of State while the State Senate has suspended him.
 He has pleaded Not-guilty to the charges on April 9.

 Yee is most infamous as the sponsor of AB 1179, which banned the sale of violent video games (in the vaguest definition possible) to anyone under the age of 18.
 The bill was signed into law by then-Governor Arnold Schwarzenegge before being struck-down as unconstitutional by the Supreme Court.
 Despite the ruling; he never gave up on his moral crusade and continued to find ways to legally challenge an industry that he demonized as peddlers of snuff.
 At times he would brand an entire culture as children and expecting them to remain silent as he trampled over our freedom.

 Using his background as a child psychologist, Yee has acted as a moral authority on the debate while casting other views aside.
 He even took the massacre at Sandy Hook as a low-ball chance to attack the video game culture.
 During an interview with the San Francisco Chronicle he state,

 Now this once champion moralist is now facing charges of alleged public corruption while trying to buy firearms from Islamic terrorists.
 For gamers; the arrest of Yee is one of the greatest victories for the community since Jack Thompson was disbarred back in 2007.
 The staff at IGN, Gamespot and other establish game news sites also need to pop open a bottle of champagne and celebrate with the writers at National Review.

 Watching a judge declare him guilty is going to be the most amazing moment to watch, got a special bottle saved for that celebration.